 Karen Gillan is currently busy playing Nebula in the Marvel Cinematic Universe, but she was recently asked about any other characters she might like to play.
 She responded, “I’m going to say something DC, and I’m going to play the Joker.
 Maybe a female Joker.”

 She added, “Somebody make a call for me and let them know I’m available.”
 We’re on board.

 Stanfield could be an excellent choice for the part.
 After getting his start as Marcus in Short Term 12, he’s quickly put on several phenomenal performances, including his understated role in Get Out.
 As one of the most-watched up-and-comers in the industry, Stanfield is busy, but it looks like he’s more than willing to make it work if he was cast by DC.

 His comedic chops are relatively unseen, but if you’re familiar with his work on Misfits, you know that Iwan Rheon has a lot of range.
-He’s a little busy in the Marvel TV realm right now but let’s be real: While Inhumans hasn’t yet premiered, it already doesn’t sound like it will get a Season 2.
+He’s a little busy in the Marvel TV realm right now but let’s be real: There’s very little chance of Inhumans getting a Season 2.

 Of course, his most high-profile role, and the one that really sells this choice, is his villainous turn on Game of Thrones as Ramsay Bolton.
 What’s more, the faces he makes are pretty darn chilling.
 Talk about Joker vibes.

 Ledger was a young actor with mostly comedic credits to his name before playing the Joker, so maybe that’s the route casting should take this time around.
 This comedian is almost exclusively known for his time on Saturday Night Live, and his list of credits isn’t particularly long.
 But there’s something about Pete Davidson’s look that just screams “Joker.”